google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 How to Make a Hard Hat More Comfortable

-If you’re a blue-collar person who has to work in construction sites and hazardous environments, you must know how necessary a hard hat is!
+If you’re a blue-collar person who has to work on construction sites and in hazardous environments, you must know how necessary a hard hat is!
 However, due to its heavy size (Approximately 16 ounces) and unconventional design, a hard hat might become a nuisance.

 Hard Hat More Comfortable